“Why you White Men have so much cargo, and we New Guineans have so little?”

 Dear World, you always told me “to be yourself” and “to be comfortable in your skin.”
 And so, I kindly ask that you will let me be me and let me help others be comfortable in their own skin as well.

 Thank you for reading.
-If you like this, blog please like and share it on your facebook wall.
-For Black Entrepreneurs abroad who want to contribute to the page, please contact me!
-I would love to put you and your country on center stage.
+If you like this, blog please like and share it on your Facebook wall.